 In fact, the use of "any criminal means" to compel membership in an organization is a felony in violation of 720 ILCS 5/12-6.5.
 On its face, the statute is not limited to street gangs that sell drugs.
 It is public knowledge that under 720 ILCS 5/47-5(5) , it is a crime to obstruct private ways to obtain money without lawful justification.
 In addition, it is also public knowledge that under 720 ILCS 5/47-5(14) it is a crime to interfere or threaten to interfere with home sales to obtain money without lawful justification.

-When you look at the documents found on the following pages, at the very least, you will know what the IRS now knows.
+When you look at the documents found on the following pages, at the very least, you be aware of certain income tax fraud.
 Ever since the days of Al Capone (a sometimes amiable person who some thought to be a patron), ordinary citizens have known that when money is obtained from criminal activities, that money must be reported to the IRS.
 They know that persons obtaining the money must pay federal income taxes on it.
 Some persons might wrongfully excuse the conduct of those engaging in fraud and wrongfully say that the money collected in the name of the LLPOA makes the LLPOA the one responsible for reporting and paying taxes on the income.
-The LLPOA is not a homeowners' association entitled to the federal tax breaks allowed to homeowners' associations, and the misuse of the LLPOA's name and property makes the LLPOA a victim rather than a participant.
+But, the LLPOA is not a homeowners' association entitled to the federal tax breaks allowed to homeowners' associations, and the misuse of the LLPOA's name and property makes the LLPOA a victim rather than a participant.

 There hasn't been a valid LLPOA election since 1980 when, in accordance with the LLPOA's charter, only eligible Loch Lomond property owners could vote.
 The first mock election with ineligible outsiders was held in 1981 when persons who were not Loch Lomond property owners signed the false document and purportedly gave themselves the right to participate in the elections and hold office.
-The subsequent Annual Reports show some of the leaders who knowingly falsely represented under oath to the Illinois Secretary of State that the LLPOA was a homeowners' association plus the identities of some of the ineligible outside persons that they worked with who were not Loch Lomond property owners but fraudulently held themselves out as LLPOA "officers" and "directors."
+Their false document includes a self-serving statement that they had somehow received their authority from the 1981 LLPOA officials.
+The subsequent Annual Reports show some of the leaders who knowingly falsely represented under oath to the Illinois Secretary of State that the LLPOA was a homeowners' association.
+They also show the identities of some of the ineligible outside persons that they worked with who were not Loch Lomond property owners but fraudulently held themselves out as LLPOA "officers" and "directors."

 If those engaged in this fraud are not immediately contacted by the IRS, they should not take comfort from this as a sign that the IRS is indifferent or will not examine the documents.
 Knowledgeable attorneys and tax accountants know that there is no statute of limitations for tax fraud.
 In fact, the IRS can go back to 1981 when this fraud began with the first mock election and one of the licensed real estate agents thereafter held herself out as one of the LLPOA officers for 1982.

-Prior to that, in 2013, I mailed a two-page letter (along with a printed appendix plus pdf files of the referenced documents) to Attorney Nesbit of Kovitz, Shifrin, and Nesbit.
-He was hired in the name of the LLPOA to protect the interests of the LLPOA.
-He owes his loyalty to the corporation and there is nothing to indicate that he was otherwise hired to protect the interests of persons fraudulently conducting mock elections and acting contrary to the interests of the LLPOA.
-Among other things, the appendix informed him in the second paragraph that "a small organization has been removing money from the accounts of one of your corporate clients without the authority to do so and without accounting for such withdrawals."
+In a two-page letter (along with a printed appendix plus pdf files of the referenced documents) was mailed to Attorney Nesbit of Kovitz, Shifrin, and Nesbit.
+He was purportedly hired in the name of the LLPOA to protect the interests of the LLPOA.
+If he was actually hired to protect the interests of the LLPOA, he owes his loyalty to the corporation.
+There is nothing to indicate that he was otherwise hired to protect the interests of persons fraudulently conducting mock elections and acting contrary to the interests of the LLPOA.
+Among other things, the appendix informed him in the second paragraph that a small organization has been removing money from the accounts of the putative client your corporate clients without the authority to do so and without accounting for such withdrawals in a meaningful way.
 It also provided details showing how mock elections had been held in the name of the LLPOA and other frauds.
 He responded by saying that he was not authorized to read and analyze the letter.
-I thereafter mailed a one-page letter to him with a request for him to take action because of the mischievous distribution of a legalese-sounding document which, without obtaining the approval of all lot owners in the Loch Lomond subdivisions, would purportedly change the covenants for the three Loch Lomond subdivisions.
-The letters and appendix, I suggest, are worth reading because they show what he and his law firm knows.
+Thereafter he received a one-page letter with a request to take action because of the mischievous distribution of a legalese-sounding document which, without obtaining the approval of all lot owners in the Loch Lomond subdivisions, would purportedly change the covenants for the three Loch Lomond subdivisions.
+The letters and appendix are worth reading because they show what he and his law firm knows.

-Among other things, they know what Attorney Shifrin (of Kovitz Shifrin Nesbit) knew when he wrote, as a recognized legal authority by the Illinois Institute of Continuing Legal Education,
+Among other things, the law firm knows what Attorney Shifrin (of Kovitz Shifrin Nesbit) knew when he wrote, as a recognized legal authority by the Illinois Institute of Continuing Legal Education,

-Here’s where you can find the documents in the various folders that were provided to the IRS:
+Here’s where you can find the supporting documents in various folders.